 - You want the most budget-friendly Ubuntu VPN

-- You need to connect an unlimited number of devices simultaneously
+- You’d like to be able to connect an unlimited number of devices simultaneously

-- You want both CLI and GUI app options
+- You want a VPN with both CLI and GUI apps

 - You want periodically changing IP addresses for increased privacy